 Item Manager menu - Remove/Reset item

 With this function it's possible to remove any configured item.
-A removed item will be display in the tree with a strikeout font.
+A removed item will be displayed in the tree with a strikeout font.

-When an item has been removed it is possible to reset it with Reset item command that take the place of Remove item.
+When an item has been removed it is possible to reset it with Reset item command that takes the place of a Removed item.

 Be careful in removing a SyContainer because its whole content will be marked as removed.

 A removed item definitely disappears from the tree, and from SyMenu, only when you save the configuration with Save or Save and Exit commands.